J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Soft Condensed Matter.md

 - From _area_, the _number of lipids_ $M$ is:
 	- Assuming _dense packing_
 $$M=\frac{4\pi R^{2}}{a_{0}}=\frac{4\pi R^{3}}{3v} \implies R=\frac{3v}{a_{0}}$$
-- Considering the _length_ of the hydrocarbon tails:
+- In order to form the micelle:
 $$R\leq l_{c} \implies \frac{v}{a_{0}l_{c}}\leq \frac{1}{3}$$

 - Lipids with _different_ $a_{0},l_{c},v$ will form _different aggregates_